Legal & Regulatory Framework

 Under the Pension Benefit Act, the agent (INTEGRIS™) of the plan administrator (the corporation) is held to the fiduciary standard of care.
 In other words, INTEGRIS™ must act in the best interests of the client in order to avoid legal repercussions.
 A fiduciary is someone the law recognizes as having a special duty of care towards a beneficiary (the Member, in the case of a PPP ®.)

 This legal obligation sets INTEGRIS™ apart from most other financial institutions, where there is no special protection granted and where the member is deemed to be looking after their own interests.
 In practical terms, the fiduciary duty translates into concrete steps in a variety of ways.
-For example, INTEGRIS™ acts as a buffer between the business and the governmental regulatory bodies that supervise the pension plan, such as the Registered Plans Directorate of the Canada Revenue Agency (“CRA”) and, in Ontario for example, the Financial Services Commission of Ontario (“FSCO”).
+For example, INTEGRIS™ acts as a buffer between the business and the governmental regulatory bodies that supervise the pension plan, such as the Registered Plans Directorate of the Canada Revenue Agency (“CRA”).
 Another example, is that INTEGRIS™ routinely finds ways to generate economies of scale from the service providers that offer the PPP ® to their clientele.
 Fee reductions are common because of the bulk purchasing power of INTEGRIS™ when it deals with organizations, groups of businesses or associations.

-INTEGRIS™ also provides extensive pre-sale and post-sale support to the clients and financial advisors who might be investigating whether to upgrade from an RRSP to a PPP ®.
+INTEGRIS™ also provides extensive pre-sale and post-sale support to the clients and financial advisors who might be investigating whether to upgrade from an RRSP or an IPP into a PPP ®.
 Given the technical nature of pension laws, the combined 150 years of pension law expertise of INTEGRIS™ provides education at the critical point when a decision is being made regarding retirement planning.